Rebecca Field

 Rebecca Field is an American actress.
-She is best known for her role as Lacey Jean-Locklin in the Lifetime drama series The Client List.
+She is best known for her role as Lacey Jean-Locklin in the Lifetime drama series The Client List, and as Bridget in Trapped in the Closet, the musical soap opera series by R. Kelly.
 She is also known for the role of Gail in the 2018 film A Star Is Born.

 Early years

 Field is the daughter of Dennis Field and Ellen Mendel.
 She graduated from Bridgewater State College with a Bachelor of Arts in Theatre Arts and Communications and a Master of Arts degree.
 She gained additional training in acting as a child at the Berkshire Public Theatre and after college at the Circle in the Square Theatre in New York.

 Career

 In her early career Field played minor roles in various television shows and movies, including Monk.

 Field was cast in her first series regular role of Janet in the ABC short-lived television series October Road from 2007 to 2008.
-In R. Kelly's hip-hop opera, Trapped in the Closet, she played the role of Bridget.
+In R. Kelly's hip-hopera, also known as a hip-hop opera, Trapped in the Closet, she played the role of Bridget.
 In 2009, she played a recurring role as social worker Susan Winters alongside Jada Pinkett Smith in TNT's Hawthorne.
 Field has also made guest appearances on shows such as Dollhouse, Drop Dead Diva, Grey's Anatomy, The Mentalist, Lie to Me, Mike & Molly, Criminal Minds, CSI: Crime Scene Investigation, Castle, and Body of Proof.

 From 2012 to 2013, Field played Lacey on The Client List starring Jennifer Love Hewitt, on Lifetime.

 In 2018, Field won an audition for a cameo role in A Star Is Born as Gail, a concert assistant who welcomes Lady Gaga's character Ally to a performance at the Greek Theatre as the guest of Bradley Cooper's character, singer Jackson Maine.
 Field's smiling, put-together character, who also improvised some of her lines, was warmly received by film audiences.